Craig Kimbrel: 2011: Rookie of the Year

-Kimbrel was selected to the 2011 All Star Game during his first full season in the majors.
-San Francisco Giants manager Bruce Bochy chose Kimbrel as a replacement for Giants pitcher Matt Cain.
+Kimbrel was selected to the All Star Game as a rookie.
+San Francisco manager Bruce Bochy chose Kimbrel as a replacement for pitcher Matt Cain.

-On July 22, 2011, in a game versus the Cincinnati Reds, Kimbrel broke the Braves rookie record for saves in a season (31).

-On August 9, 2011, in a game versus the Florida Marlins, Kimbrel tied the National League rookie record for saves in a season (36 by Todd Worrell of the St. Louis Cardinals in 1986).
-He broke that record on August 17 in a game versus the San Francisco Giants.
-On August 21, 2011, Kimbrel recorded his 100th strike out which coincided with his 39th save of the season and a string of 30 2/3 innings without yielding a run.
-On August 23, 2011, Kimbrel recorded his 40th save, tying the rookie save record of Neftalí Feliz.
-He subsequently broke this record with his 41st save on August 31 with two strikeouts in a game against the Washington Nationals.
+On July 22, in a game versus the Cincinnati Reds, Kimbrel broke the Braves rookie record for saves in a season (31).
+On August 9, in a game versus the Florida Marlins, Kimbrel tied the NL rookie record for saves in a season (36 by Todd Worrell of the St. Louis Cardinals in 1986).
+He broke that record on August 17 in a game versus San Francisco.
+On August 21, Kimbrel recorded his 100th strike out, his 39th save of the season, and a streak of 30 2/3 innings without yielding a run.
+On August 23, Kimbrel recorded his 40th save, tying the rookie save record of Neftalí Feliz.
+Kimbrel broke this record on August 31 with two strikeouts in a game against the Washington Nationals.
 At the time, he led the majors in saves and had not given up a run in his last 34 innings.
 The following night, Kimbrel surpassed Cliff Lee's mark of 34 scoreless innings with 34 2/3 scoreless innings for the longest scoreless streak in the majors in 2011.
-He was named the NL Rookie of the Month and Delivery Man of the Month for August 2011.
-His scoreless inning streak came to an end after 38 1/3 innings, on September 9, 2011.
+He was named the NL Rookie of the Month and Delivery Man of the Month for August.
+His scoreless inning streak came to an end after 38 1/3 innings, on September 9.